contrib/contrib/README.md

 ```

 ## Usage
 Run the `contrib` command at the root of a project directory where a contrib.json file exists.
-See [Configuring](#configuring) for information on creating a contrib.json.
+This will show you the available commands for the project and how to use them.

     contrib

-This will show you the available commands for the project and how to use them.
+Commands are used like so

+    contrib [command] [options]

+For example

+    contrib foo --dry-run

 ## Configuring